 The latest notable movie was “The Boxtrolls” as concept artist.
 He worked closely with Anthony Stacchi and Graham Annable during its development stage before moving on to production.
 The Boxtrolls was awarded an Annie award in 2015 for the production design category of which Michel’s work was credited for its distinctive look by his colleagues.
 Prior, he worked on Coraline with Henry Selick as illustrator and matte painter.

 As head of Fourmi Rouge Animation, he helped set up the film crew of “Beavis and Butt-Head Do America”.
-He was instrumental in the creative development of “The Triplets of Belleville” before parting ways with its director.
+He was instrumental in the creative development of “The Triplets of Belleville” on which he realized a lot of the background layout work.
 He worked with legendary animation director Chuck Jones as art director.
 He collaborated on several projects with the National Film Board of Canada such as “Noël Noël” with Nicola Lemay, “Une minute de science” and provided artistic direction to several Mini-Wheats commercials.